-4.2 Electrical Level 1 Arborist - Unqualified
+4.2 Electrical Level 1 Arborist - Unqualified for Any Voltages

-- 4.2.1 The items contained in Section 4.1, General, shall be applicable to this section. - 4.2.2 The Electrical Level 1 Arborist and trainees shall receive fundamental electrical hazard awareness training prior to performing tasks where electrical hazards exists.
-However, they have not received related training nor have they demonstrated competency in the skills and techniques necessary to qualify for an Electrical Level 2 Arborist Low Voltage, Electrical Level 3 Arborist Primary Voltage, or Electrical Level 4 Arborist Line Clearance. - 4.2.3 The Electrical Level 1 Arborist shall not access or perform work that is within the MADs shown in Table 1. - 4.2.4 The Electrical Level 1 Arborist shall not cause any vegetation to violate the applicable MADs shown in Table 1.
+- 4.2.1 The items contained in Section 4.1, General, shall be applicable to this section. - 4.2.2 The Electrical Level 1 Arborist or trainee has received fundamental education in electrical hazard safety awareness but does not have related on-the-job experience nor familiarity with the related electrical system equipment or with performing arboricultural operations in proximity to any voltages.
+They shall not perform work where electrical hazards exist.
+They shall adhere to the MAD in Table 1.

-4.2.5 There shall be no direct or indirect contact with electric supply lines, communication lines, or equipment, regardless of whether they are energized or deenergized and grounded.
+- 4.2.3 The Electrical Level 1 Arborist shall not access or perform work that is within the MADs shown in Table 1. - 4.2.4 The Electrical Level 1 Arborist shall not cause any vegetation to violate the applicable MADs shown in Table 1. - 4.2.5 There shall be no direct or indirect contact with electric supply lines, communication lines, or equipment, regardless of whether they are energized or deenergized and grounded.

 Table 1.
-MADs to energized electric supply lines for Electric al L evel 1 4rbc orist - Unqu ıalified.
+MADs to energized electric supply lines and communication lines for Electrical Level 1 Arborist - Unqualified for Any Voltages.